 Starting October 1, 2018, new Office 365 customers with 500 seats or less will be onboarded to Teams and will not have access to Skype for Business Online.
 Tenants that are already using Skype for Business Online will be able to continue doing so (including provisioning new users) until they complete their transition to Teams.
 To learn more, see Microsoft Teams now the primary client for meetings and calling in Office 365.

 In terms of Teams core functionalities, there are no differences between the Office 365 subscriptions.
 The availability of the compliance capabilities does rely on the correct subscription level.
 To learn more, read Overview of security and compliance in Teams.
 For a detailed list of features available in each subscription, see the Office 365 Platform Service Description.

 Cloud voice features: For Audio Conferencing, your organization will need to buy and assign an Audio Conferencing license to each user who will be setting up dial-in meetings.
 For Calling Plans, each user will need a Phone System plus a Domestic or Domestic and International Calling Plan.
-To learn more, see Skype for Business and Microsoft Teams add-on licensing.
+To learn more, see Microsoft Teams add-on licensing.